amber0309/Domain-generalization/README.md

 #### Download

-Download the Geo-YFCC dataset https://github.com/abhimanyudubey/GeoYFCC
+The infomation of Geo-YFCC dataset is available at https://github.com/abhimanyudubey/GeoYFCC

 -----